Join our dynamic Lab! We are recruiting and funding is available for PhD and Postdoc positions.

 - Negin Yousefi

 Negin is a PhD student at the department of Communication Sciences and Disorders.
 She is a multilingual Kurdish-Persian-English student working under the supervision of Dr. MacLeod.
 Before starting her PhD, she had been working as a lecturer and speech and language pathologist at Tabriz University of Medical Sciences.
 She has learned to speak Azeri while she was living in Tabriz, Iran.
 Her main research interest is language, especially phonology, development of bilingual Kurdish-Persian and Azeri-Persian speaking children.

 - Morgane Warnier

 Morgane is a Belgian Speech and Language Pathologist.
 She is in her last year of PhD thesis at the University of Liege, Belgium.
-She is currently in the lab for a research stay under the supervision of Dr. MacLeod.
+She came in the lab for a research stay under the supervision of Dr. MacLeod.
 Her work focuses on speech development in preschool children and its potential link with orofacial myofunctional development (e.g., breathing, swallowing, chewing).
 Before starting a PhD, she practiced with children and adults with myofunctional disorders.
 She speaks French and English.

 - Vincent Bourassa-Bédard